 That being said, I think the ease and popularity of Distrokid make people too comfortable.
-People get so trusting a relaxed in their release process with a reputable company like Distrokid and forget about the fact that they should protect their music.
-Don’t let it be you (it was once me but we won’t talk about that).
+People get so trusting and relaxed in their release process with a reputable company like Distrokid and forget that they should protect their music.
+Don’t let it be you (it was once me, but we won’t talk about that).

 Is Copyright Included with Distrokid?

 Many will assume that because Distrokid is so awesome, they also will protect your work from thieves.
 I mean, they have so many cool features and are used by so many great creators, so wouldn’t that be easy to believe?

 Others will even assume that Distrokid is so awesome that you won’t ever need to get your music copyrighted.
 I mean, everything on the internet can be tracked to the creation date, so I just have to show the dates, and I’ll be fine in terms of Copyright, right?

 No, you will not be fine and your work will be rightfully stolen.

 Okay, I’m kidding.
 Proving that you own the copyright for your song is possible if you can gather creation dates and makeshift your own little folder of proof, but will it be enough?
 Will it hold as high in court as if you had copyrighted the work with the official government copyright office?

 In the help section of their site, Distrokid offers an answer to those who are wondering if they need to copyright their music in addition to distributing it through their platform.

 “This is not legal advice, and we are not your lawyer.
 But... under the present copyright law, which became effective January 1, 1978, a work is automatically protected by copyright when it is created.
 A work is created when it is “fixed” or embodied in a copy or phonorecord for the first time.
 Neither registration in the Copyright Office nor publication is required for copyright protection under the law.”